epi-hui9/ml-final-proj/README.md

 - The classes are not evenly distributed.
 "Analytic" has 55k entries, while "Stoicism" only has 2.5k.
 Our models will be much better at predicting the common classes.
 When we look at the results, we must check the F1-score for "Stoicism" to see if the model is just ignoring it.
 - The average sentence is 151 characters, but the max is 2,649.
 This is a wide range, but TF-IDF is generally robust to this.

-## 02 Model Training
+## 02 Base Modeling

-This very first step involves basic model training using TF-IDF vectorization and two classifiers: Decision Tree and Random Forest.
-This serves as a baseline for more complex models.
+This very first step involved basic model training using TF-IDF vectorization and two classifiers: Decision Tree and Random Forest.
+This served as a baseline for more complex models.

 1. Decision Tree (Accuracy: 36.8%):